Old Harrovians F.C.: History

 In the fourth round, they defeated Upton Park 3–1, putting them into the semi-finals and needing only to beat the Royal Engineers to face the Wanderers (who had a bye) in the final.
 However, they lost 2–1 in the semi-finals on 16 March 1878; the Harrovians took the lead, but, just before half-time, captain R. de C. Welch suffered an eye injury, which required him to go in goal for the remainder of the match, "weakening his side considerably"; the Sappers duly scored twice in the second half to go through.
 There were obviously no hard feelings between the sides, as the Sappers nominated the Old Harrovian half-back Beaumont Jarrett as its umpire for the final.

 The following season saw another cup run as the team beat Southill Park 8–0 in the first round and Panthers 3–0 in the second, before losing 2–0 to Nottingham Forest in their third match.

 From then onwards, the club's fortunes diminished; in the 1879–80 FA Cup they lost 2–1 to Finchley in the first round.
 In 1880–81, they drew with Maidenhead United in the first round, and then lost in a replay.
-In the 1881–82 FA Cup, they beat Olympic 4–2 in the first round before a 7–1 defeat to Swifts in the second.
+In the 1881–82 FA Cup, they beat Olympic, a textile factory works' side, 4–2 in the first round, before a 7–1 defeat to Swifts in the second.

-The club did not appear in FA Cup again until 1885–86, first talking a walkover over St James, then beating Old Foresters 2–1.
-But they were then disqualified in their third round match against Swifts.
+The club did not appear in FA Cup again until 1885–86, first talking a walkover over St James, beating Old Foresters 2–1, but were then disqualified in their third round match against Swifts - the Harrovian secretary, thinking a deep frost would make the match unplayable, did not choose an XI, but the frost melted on the morning of the match, not allowing him notice to summon a team.
 In the 1886–87 FA Cup, Old Westminsters defeated Old Harrovians 4–0 in the first round.
-And in the 1887–88 FA Cup, the Old Harrovians defeated Hendon 4–2 in the first round but lost to the Old Brightonians in the second, a match which would be their last appearance in the proper rounds of the FA Cup.
+In the 1887–88 FA Cup, the Old Harrovians defeated Hendon 4–2 in the first round but lost to the Old Brightonians in the second, a match which would be their last appearance in the proper rounds of the FA Cup.

 In the 1888–89 season, due to the large increase in entrants, the FA Cup started to incorporate qualifying rounds.
 That season, the Old Harrovians defeated Rochester 4–2 in the first qualifying round, but lost 1–0 to Crusaders of Brentwood in the next match.
 The following season, the club lost their first qualifying match 4–2 to Norwich Thorpe, a result which was repeated in 1890–91 when they were defeated by Gravesend.
 The last recorded entry for the club was in 1892–93, losing to Old Wykehamists F.C. in the preliminary round.